SSTentacleSS/MavenMindustryPluginTemplate/README.md

 # Building a Jar

-Use `./mvnw clean package` (or use the built-in editors 'task explorer' -> 'package' task).
+Use `./mvnw clean package` or `mvn clean package` (if you have maven installed globally) or the built-in editors 'task explorer' -> 'package' task.
 The output file will be in two versions

 * `target/name_of_plugin.jar` - working plugin, with the necessary libraries included by the user